glowfishAPI/glowfish-particle/README.md

 ## Webhook Example

 In the folder *firmware/examples/anomaly-detect-webhook* we provide example webhook json and an application to accomplish a simple glowfish integration via the Particle Cloud.
-Note that the two files contained in this folder are self contained, and do not rely on the rest of the library to be imported.
+Note that the two files contained in this folder are self contained, and do not rely on the rest of the glowfish-particle library to be imported.
 For more info, please see [the README file located in that folder](https://github.com/glowfishAPI/glowfish-particle/tree/master/firmware/examples/anomaly-detect-webhook).